 - A note taking plan.
 While there’s nothing wrong with pencil and paper, a digital tool will let you store and share your research.
 Evernote is a good option.
 You can create an individual account and provide the login info with your team, or take advantage of the group sharing capabilities of Evernote Business.
 And just like that, you’ve started your own searchable feedback database; you’re on your way to Connected UX.

 - Sound editing software.
 I started out using Audacity, but turned to Adobe Audition.
-This will allow you to create sound bytes to share with your team.
+This will allow you to create sound bites to share with your team.

 This certainly was not the first time that our team had solicited feedback on the product.
 Before this round, we did usability testing with participants that we recruited via Craigslist, and throughout the project, we gathered feedback from the “Contact Us” page of the site.
 Set up a tool like Intercom early in the life of a product and make sure you are given admin access so that you can read through the support threads.
 Ask for access to Google Analytics and other systems so that you can go digging through what’s been happening at the client’s organization.